iotaledger/evil-tools/README.md

  - `--tool.blockIssuerPrivateKey` - the private key of the existing block issuer account, best some account created in the genesis.
 Spammer will mostly use mana from this account to pay for the issuance.
  - `--tools.accountID` - the corresponding account ID of the existing block issuer account.

+Optionally you can provide separate private key and accountID for faucet requests, to make sure that funds requesting will not be interrupted by congestion caused by the spammer.
+If not provided spammer will use `--tool.blockIssuerPrivateKey` and `--tools.AccountID`. faucet requesting does not require mana, but the spammer is dividing an output from the single faucet request up to many more, to speed up the process, so mana is needed to pay for the split transactions.
+ - `--tools.faucetRequestsBlockIssuerPrivateKey` - the private key of the existing block issuer account.
+It will be used for the faucet funds creation.
+ - `--tools.faucetRequestsAccountID` - the corresponding account ID of the existing block issuer account for the faucet funds splitting.

 ### `spammer`
 Usage for spammer tool: